-A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington state (RCW 43.20.285).
-For the purpose of this review 'health disparities' have been defined as the differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
-This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review of House Bill 2964 (HB 2964) from the 2015-2016 legislative sessions.
+A Health Impact Review is an analysis of how a proposed legislative or budgetary change will likely impact health and health disparities in Washington State (RCW 43.20.285).
+For the purpose of this review 'health disparities' have been defined as differences in disease, death, and other adverse health conditions that exist between populations (RCW 43.20.270).
+Differences in health conditions are not intrinsic to a population; rather, inequities are related to social determinants (e.g. access to healthcare, economic stability, racism, etc.).
+This document provides summaries of the evidence analyzed by State Board of Health staff during the Health Impact Review House Bill 1342 (HB 1342).

-Staff analyzed the content of HB 2964 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
-We consulted with experts and contacted stakeholders with diverse perspectives on the bill.
-State Board of Health staff can be contacted for more information on which stakeholders were consulted on this review.
-We conducted objective reviews of the literature for each pathway using databases including PubMed and Google Scholar.
+Staff analyzed the content of HB 1342 and created a logic model depicting possible pathways leading from the provisions of the bill to health outcomes.
+We consulted with experts and contacted key informants about the provisions and potential impacts of the bill.
+We conducted an objective review of published literature for each pathway using databases including PubMed, Google Scholar, and University of Washington Libraries.
+More information about key informants and detailed methods are available upon request.

-The following pages provide a detailed analysis of the bill including the logic model, summaries of evidence, and annotated references.
+The following pages provide a detailed analysis of the bill, including the logic model, summaries of evidence, and annotated references.
 The logic model is presented both in text and through a flowchart (Figure 1).
-The logic model includes information on the strength of the evidence for each relationship.
+The logic model includes information on the strength-of-evidence for each pathway.
 The strength-of-evidence has been defined using the following criteria: